Circular economy: Countries ranking

 Other notable countries are Italy, the United Kingdom, Austria, Slovenia, and Denmark.

-Outside the EU, countries such as Brazil, China, Canada, the USA and especially Japan are working on the shift towards it.
+Outside the EU, countries such as Brazil, China, Canada, the US and especially Japan are working on the shift towards it.

 Most countries that are in the lead in the field of circular economy are European countries, meaning that Europe in general is in the lead group at the moment.
 The reasons behind this are numerous.
 First of all, circular economy is a field that is, at the moment mostly advanced in the developed countries, thanks to, between others, technology.
 The efforts of the European Commission are also non negligible, with documents such as the Commission staff working document "Leading the way to a global circular economy: state of play and outlook" or the new action plan for circular economy in Europe, being one of the main blocs of the green deal.

 Even if Europe as a whole is a good actor in the field, some European countries are still struggling to make the shift faster.
 These countries are mostly the eastern European countries (Romania, Hungary, Bulgaria, Slovakia, etc.) but also in some fields Portugal, Greece, Croatia and even Germany.

-In 2018, the newspaper Politico made a ranking of the (by then) 28 European countries by making an aggregation of the 7 key metrics of the commission for each country.
-The advantage here is that it gives a general view of how countries work towards circular development and how they compare to each other but the main drawback is that, as mentioned in the article, the 7 metrics all have equal weight and importance in Politico's calculations, which isn't the case in real life.
+In 2018, the newspaper Politico made a ranking of the (by then) 28 European countries by making an aggregation of the seven key metrics of the commission for each country.
+The advantage here is that it gives a general view of how countries work towards circular development and how they compare to each other but the main drawback is that, as mentioned in the article, the seven metrics all have equal weight and importance in Politico's calculations, which is not the case in real life.
 Indeed, it is said in the same article that the countries that score the highest in CE are not necessarily the greenest according to the Environmental Performance Index.
 For example, Germany, which scores 1st in the Politico ranking, only scores 13th worldwide in the EPI and is behind 10 European countries.

-Calendar
+China

+Beginning in the early 2000s, China started passing a series of laws and regulations to promote the circular economy.
+In 2005, China's National Development and Reform Commission issued a policy document requiring maximization of recycling and reuse of wastewater, exhaust gas, and water residue generated during mining and smelting.

+Policymakers' views expanded from a focus on recycling to broad efforts to promote efficiency and closed-loop flows of materials at all stages, from production to distribution to consumption.
+As part of its efforts to enhance the circular economy, China is attempting to decrease its reliance on mining for its mineral supply.
+Academic Jing Vivian Zhan writes that promoting the circular economy helps China to avoid the resource curse and helps to alleviate overreliance on extractive industries.

+A major barrier to achieving a circular economy in China is poor enforcement of regulation, particularly at lower levels of government.